Geoffrey Key B.1941. English. Horse And Rider, 1988. Framed Watercolour And Ink On Paper. Modern British. Northern Art. Manchester. Salford.

 Very Good.

-This painting is in very good condition.
+This artwork and its presentation is in very good condition.
 It wants for nothing and is supplied ready to hang and display.

 Additional dimensions information: